 If you prefer non-Mexican seafood, fret not; Dubrovnik has you covered.
 Along with fresh fish, much of which you can buy for yourself at the Gruž fish market, fried squid (calamari) is another popular dish here as well as sardines.

-You can find both fried on their own or accompanying pastas, salads, or pizzas.
+You can find local squid, both fried on their own or accompanying pastas, salads, or pizzas.
 Croatian goddess Nina is vegetarian, but not when it comes to the calamari of her city; it is that good.

 In addition, there is a lustful following for local bivalves.
 Shellfish like mussels and clams may cost a little more, but who can say no to such a fresh product, straight from the sea?